rvashishth/handbook/Backend/spring.md

 ### Core

 - **ApplicationReadyEvent** - application is ready to serve requests
-- **ApplicationFailedEvent** - Event published by a link SpringApplication when it fails to start
+- **ApplicationFailedEvent** - Event published by a SpringApplication when it fails to start
 - **@RefreshScope** -

 ### Spring Boot